VictoriaMetrics/VictoriaMetrics/docs/Cluster-VictoriaMetrics.md

   -cluster.tlsKeyFile string
      Path to client-side TLS key file to use when connecting to -storageNode if -cluster.tls flag is set.
 See https://docs.victoriametrics.com/Cluster-VictoriaMetrics.html#mtls-protection .
 This flag is available only in VictoriaMetrics enterprise.
 See https://docs.victoriametrics.com/enterprise.html
   -clusternative.disableCompression
      Whether to disable compression of the data sent to vmselect via -clusternativeListenAddr.
-This reduces CPU usage at the cost of higher network bandwidth usage
+This reduces CPU usage at the cost of higher network bandwidth usage (default true)
   -clusternative.maxConcurrentRequests int
      The maximum number of concurrent vmselect requests the server can process at -clusternativeListenAddr.
 It shouldn't be high, since a single request usually saturates a CPU core at the underlying vmstorage nodes, and many concurrently executed requests may require high amounts of memory.
 See also -clusternative.maxQueueDuration (default 32)
   -clusternative.maxQueueDuration duration